crdelozier/CBootcamp/1_Intro/notes.md

     function will blindly attempt to print the arguments as the data-types specified in the format string, possibly causing it to perform unsafe actions.

+* Main takeaways from this example:
+  * argc and argv for command-line arguments
+  * char* is equivalent to a C-string
+  * printf format specifiers and the dangers of getting them wrong